isabella232/training-workshop/instructions/part-2-lesson-5.md

 - Link a Library Variable Set to your project
 - Observe the items it contains
 - Create and deploy a new release
-- Complete tasks on your websites
+- Complete a task on your website

 ## Achievement
-- You complete an activity presented by your `Production` web site once they’ve finished all lessons
+- You complete an activity presented by your `Production` web site once you’ve finished all lessons

 # Exercise